Modas101/Modas101/README.md

 - 🤔 I am currently learning Rust, Type-Script

-- My favourite abstract data structure is the FILO stack
+- My favourite abstract data structure is the stack
 - My proudest achievement is being top 100 or top 2% in the CCC junior contest 2023.
 My first ever competitive contest!

 - For 2024, I want to...